aslanon/sleers/CODE_STYLE.md

-You are an expert software architect tasked with creating comprehensive code style guidelines for sleer.
+You are an expert software architect tasked with creating comprehensive code style guidelines for creavit-studio.

-# Code Style Guidelines for sleer
+# Code Style Guidelines for creavit-studio

 ## Project Overview

 similar of screen.studio

-This document defines the coding standards and style guidelines for sleer, ensuring consistency and maintainability across the codebase.
+This document defines the coding standards and style guidelines for creavit-studio, ensuring consistency and maintainability across the codebase.

 ### Technical Stack